 Yusuke was in Demon World for two years, correct?
 What did he eat in that time?
 By the looks of things there are no ordinary animals in Demon World, and it's doubtful that Yusuke would become a vegetarian.

 I am pretty sure demonish animals live there he could feast on, or maybe Raizen's men brought Yusuke food from the human world to eat.

 There are monstrous beasts around, by then his stomach was strong enough to digest even them.
-That, or he pulled an Hiei and ate anyone idiot enough to try and kill him to make himself a fame.
+That, or he pulled a Hiei and ate anyone idiot enough to try and kill him to make themselves famous.

-In the anime at least, Yusuke asks from tea and treats from Yomi and he provides themm and the demon realm also has sake, but even so he's a demon now, and it doesn't look like all they eat is humans or each other.
+In the anime at least, Yusuke asks for tea and treats from Yomi and he provides therm and the demon realm also has sake, but even so he's a demon now, and it doesn't look like all they eat is humans or each other.